-AI has established itself as critical for the future of many businesses, which is leaving other companies to question how "current" their business model is.
+AI has established itself as critical for the future of business, which is leaving companies to question how "current" their business model.

 It didn’t fit their current business models, they’d say.
 But now AI has firmly established itself as critical for the future of many businesses, which is leaving many of those same companies questioning whether or not their current business model is really “current” after all.

 It could simply be the way we are wired.
 Or you could say it’s in our DNA.
 We as humans are cause-and-effect thinkers, whereas AI bases decisions solely on probability and communicates that through statistics and data.
 And to many people, it’s challenging to understand.